zotanna/python-p4-cookies-and-sessions-lab/README.md

 - If the user has viewed 3 or fewer pages, render a JSON response with the article data.
-- If the user has viewed more than 3 pages, render a JSON response including an error message, and a status code of 401 unauthorized.
+- If the user has viewed more than 3 pages, render a JSON response including an error message `{'message': 'Maximum pageview limit reached'}`, and a status code of 401 unauthorized.
+- An API endpoint at `/clear` is available to clear your session as needed.

 ***